nominetresearch/microbit-networking-book/wiredcommunication/wiredcommunication.md

 similar behaviour to what you observed in the Tasks 2 and 3.
 To do this task, you will need to think about the following questions:

-1.Which input will the micro:bits react to in your program?
+1. Which input will the micro:bits react to in your program?

-2.How do the microbits send data to each other?
+2. How do the microbits send data to each other?

-3.**Hint: Do you think they are sending each other an actual Heart
+3. **Hint: Do you think they are sending each other an actual Heart icon?**
-    icon?**

 **Instruction:** For question 1, look at the options under the JavaScript Blocks editor  *Input*